Le magazine indépendant et international du BPO, du CRM et de l'expérience client.

 In Arles, we booked and stayed at the Nord-Pinus, recently renovated, independently run.
 Directly through the establishment's website.
 Can one, in the hospitality industry — a complex trade — do without OTAs, Online Travel Agencies (Booking.com, Expedia, GetYourGuide...), without Atout France which awards the stars, without press offices, without televisions in the rooms?

-In Arles, we had lunch at the Arlatan, delightfully, and discovered a pizzeria worthy of Roberta's or those conceived by Thierry Graffagnino, our "Jimmy Page" in the field.
+A recent trip to Arles finally gave us the chance to discover the Grand Hôtel Nord-Pinus, to have a delightful lunch at the Arlatan, and to come across a pizzeria worthy of Roberta's in New York or those conceived by Thierry Graffagnino, our "Jimmy Page" in the field — world champion and pizza soloist.
 We were surprised to find no television in the room at Nord-Pinus, an establishment we had assumed was four-star rated.
 "Where the level of service delivered is that of a four-star" — that is not the same thing.

 The satisfaction of travellers and tourists, the seamless customer experience offered at the right price, sometimes requires putting money into the product and freeing oneself from platforms and obligatory intermediaries.